-Action Details Suggested frequency

-Plan and execute software patches and Plan and execute advisory recommendations as determined in maintenance step 10.
-Follow your Base on priority

-updates update process
+Action Details Suggested frequency Plan and execute Plan and execute advisory recommendations as Base on priority software patches and determined in maintenance step 10.
+Follow your updates update process

 3.1.12 Review organizational policy updates

 Organizations may update their policies which include cybersecurity requirements.
 Changes to these policies can impact systems which complied prior to the change.
 Periodically check to see if policy changes were made and re-assess compliance with those policies.